gitarmartin/sentivalent/README.md

 This is an ambitious open-source project aiming to create a comprehensive on-premise AI solution for developers.
 This AI assistant would go beyond basic code suggestions.

+> "_Achieving any goal can be broken down into identifying and learning the necessary skills or qualities needed to progress, and then creating a clear plan of action to put that knowledge into practice, reaching the goal one step at a time._"

 A comprehensive on-premise AI assistant who lives right on your company-owner servers.

 - The requirement of on-premise solution arises from intellectual property rights: everyone who uses this will install it on their own servers (or their own cloud) which will keep their intellectual property safe.